-Just prior to the beginning of each Delivery Year, the Final Zonal Net Load Price, which is the price paid to LSEs for capacity procured as part of the RPM, is calculated.
+Just prior to the beginning of each Delivery Year, the Final Zonal Net Load Price, which is the price paid by Load Serving Entities ("to LSEs") for capacity procured as part of the RPM, is calculated.
 This price is determined based on the results of the BRA and subsequent incremental auctions for a given year.
 As the procurement of the majority of the capacity via the RPM is done during the BRA, there is little variation between the BRA clearing price (Preliminary Zonal Capacity Price) and the Final Zonal Net Load Price as shown in Figure 5-1.
-However, while Figure 5-1 shows little variation in the ComEd zone between the BRA clearing price and the Final Zonal Net Load Price for the Delivery Years through 2015-2016, Delivery Years 2016-2017 and 2017-2018 show a significant variation between the prices.
+However, while Figure 5.1 shows little variation in the ComEd zone between the BRA clearing price and the Final Zonal Net Load Price for the Delivery Years through 2015-2016, Delivery Years 2016-2017 and 2017-2018 show a significant variation between the prices.
 This is because the Final Zonal Net Load Price for 2016-2017 and 2017-2018 includes the incremental costs of each year's transitional Capacity Performance Incremental Auction ("CPIA").
-Figure 5-1 also shows higher BRA prices in the ComEd zone for Delivery Years 2018-2019, 2019-2020, and 2020-2021, relative to 2017-2018, which may be attributable to any of the following:
+Prigure 5.1 also shows higher BRA prices for in the ComEd zone for Delivery Years 2018-2019, 2019-2020, and 2020-2021, relative to 2017-2018, Which can also may be primarily attributed attributable to the implementation of the capacity performance product.
+On the implementation of the capacity performance product.